Explore this Section

 Who can complain?

-Anyone who is a current student and also those accepted onto a course of study at the University are able to make a complaint under Regulation 26: Student Complaints.
+Anyone who is a current student and those accepted onto a course of study at the University are able to make a complaint under Regulation B7.
 Complaints should normally be made no later than eight weeks after the event concerned.

-A group of students is also able to make a complaint under Regulation 26: Student Complaints providing that it is individually signed by each student in the group.
+A group of students can also make a complaint under Regulation B7 providing that it is individually signed by each student in the group.
 A group of students making a complaint should have a nominated representative within the group to act as the primary contact.

 Is there a time limit?